-Control your radiators using retrofittable TRV valves with built-in battery and charge using a USB cable (like the one you use for your phone).
-You can control individual radiators or the whole system, allowing you to reduce your heating bills as you only heat rooms you’re using.
+Control your radiators using retrofittable TRV valves with a built-in battery, which charge using a USB cable.
+You can control individual radiators or the whole system, allowing you to reduce your heating bills as you only heat the rooms you’re using.

-One of the top reasons for installing home automation is security and Fibaro doesn’t disappoint in this regard.
+A top reason for installing home automation is security, and Fibaro doesn’t disappoint in this regard.

-Improve your security with the Fibaro Intercom, which has two-way audio and a 180-degree HD camera, night vision and two relay outputs (for controlling gates and doors).
-It has built-in storage to record video and audio when your not home, and even acts as a doorbell!
+Improve your home security with the Fibaro Intercom, which has two-way audio, a 180-degree HD camera, night vision and two relay outputs (for controlling gates and doors).
+It has built-in storage to record video and audio when you’re not home, and even acts as a doorbell!

-The Fibaro range also includes a relay module, which can help automate and control blinds/curtains, gates and garage doors.
+The Fibaro range also includes a relay module (Roller Shutter 3), which can help automate and control blinds/curtains, gates and garage doors.

 Home Cinema and Media